nice-digital/wdio-cucumber-steps/README.md

 ### :rocket: Quick start

 Fork the [NICE frontend testing base](https://github.com/nice-digital/frontend-testing-base/) as it comes with the required dependencies.
 This is the best approach for new testing projects.
-Make sure you clone the Webdriverio v6 version of frontend testing base (and not v4!).
+Make sure you clone the Webdriverio v7 version of frontend testing base (and not v4 or v6!).

 Or to install wdio-cucumber-steps into an existing testing project, follow the slow start guide:

 ### :turtle: Slow start

-Install Node 12 LTS.
+Install Node 14 LTS.
 Then install _@nice-digital/wdio-cucumber-steps_ via npm, along with required dependencies:

 ```sh
 npm i @nice-digital/wdio-cucumber-steps@1 expect expect-webdriverio --save-dev